4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 (9): manual           - GST_NVCAM_WB_MODE_MANUAL

-*  The (__kelvin colour temperature figures__) have been added to the factory details by 4Ax.
+*  The (__kelvin colour temperature figures__) have been added to the factory details by 4Ax

 *  Some of the colour temperature figures vary somewhat depending on the reference source

 *  It is noteworthy that a neutral __4000k__ setting is not provided (if you are looking for this perhaps try "(0): off" before using "(9): manual")

-*  The choice of mode setting will depend on the individual use case: location, hardware and training data.
+*  The choice of mode setting will depend on the individual use case: location, hardware and training data

 ### watch outs: